Efficient Symbolic Execution of Software under Fault Attacks: Efficient Symbolic Execution for Fault Analysis

-In this section, we present two path-pruning techniques designed to speed up our symbolic execution procedure.
-One is based on bounding the number of activated faults along each execution, while the other is based on avoiding previously-explored paths.
-In Algorithm~\ref{alg:baseline}, they are implemented by the subroutines \textsc{UpdateFaultCounter}, \textsc{UpdateSuffixSummary}, and \textsc{PruningCondition}.
+We now present the two pruning techniques for speeding up fault analysis based on symbolic execution.
+As mentioned earlier, one technique is based on bounding the maximal number of activated faults during an execution, and the other technique is based on skipping previously-explored suffixes.
+In Algorithm~\ref{alg:baseline}, these two techniques correspond to the subroutines \textsc{UpdateFaultCounter}, \textsc{UpdateSuffixSummary}, and \textsc{PruningCondition}.